Sarah’s 10 trends style challenge

-Floral, metallic, neon, pastels, cropped, and geometric sound quite easy.
+Metallic, neon, pastels, cropped, and geometric sound quite easy.
 For geometric think stripes, polka dots, triangles, or hounds-tooth like in the outfit above.
 The most challenging seems the trend “Local Love”.
 Here wearing a skirt over pants or a dress over pants is what the local ladies love to do to not have to carry a heavy (weight) coat on their shoulders all winter.
 The skirt or dress over pants allows to just wear a short jacket and relief the weight on the shoulders (and back).
 But do they love it?
 I appreciate the lower load, but I am not to impressed by the look some times.
 Style?
 Definitively Alaska winter style.

-Photos: G. Kramm (2014)
+Photos: G. Kramm

 © 2013-2020 Nicole Mölders | All rights reserved